adamterlson/react-native-coffee/README.md

-# Build a coffee app
+# Build a coffee app with React Native!
 Thanks Tobi for the idea input!
 Build an app for finding, drinking, and worshiping coffee and coffee-related activities.
 Use React Native, obviously.

 [Create React Native App](https://facebook.github.io/react-native/blog/2017/03/13/introducing-create-react-native-app.html)